Monotoba/SageIDE/README.md

 of your projects.
 From the ground up Sage employs AI agents to aid in the development process.

 Sage IDE is a conceptual design and proof of concept.
 It is built using Python and PyQT.
 Currently this project is still in the design/developmental phase and questions and comments are encouraged.
+Please use the Issue page and prefix your comment or suggestion with